 How to check your heart rate

 You can check your heart rate any time using the Heart Rate app.
 Open the app, then wait for Apple Watch to measure your heart rate.
 You can also view your resting, walking, breathe, workout, and recovery rates throughout the day.
-To easily open the app, add the Heart Rate complication to your watch face or add the Heart Rate app to the Dock.
+To easily open the app, add the Heart Rate complication to your watch face.

 You can also turn on heart rate notifications, so you know if your heart rate remains above or below a chosen beats per minute (BPM), or to occasionally check for an irregular heart rhythm.

 Irregular rhythm notifications are available only with watchOS 5.1.2 or later.
-To enable irregular rhythm notifications, the notifications must be available in your country or region and you must be in the country or region where you purchased your device.
+To enable irregular rhythm notifications, the notifications must be available in your country or region.
 Learn where irregular rhythm notifications are available.

 When Apple Watch measures your heart rate

 When you use the Workout app, Apple Watch measures your heart rate continuously during the workout and for 3 minutes after the workout ends to determine a workout recovery rate.
 If you don't see your heart rate, check your settings.

 This information, as well as other data it collects, helps Apple Watch estimate how many calories you’ve burned.
 In addition, Apple Watch measures your heart rate throughout the day when you’re still, and periodically when you’re walking (Apple Watch Series 1 or later).
 Since Apple Watch takes these background readings based on your activity, the time between these measurements will vary.
 Apple Watch also calculates a daily resting rate and walking average by correlating background heart rate readings with accelerometer data when sufficient background readings are available.1 You can control which third-party apps have access to your health data from the Health app in Sources.